ensemblesaw/ensembles-app/CONTRIBUTING.md

 ### Security vulnerability

 **If you find a security vulnerability, do NOT open an issue.
-Email _subhajasu@gmail.com_ instead.**
+Email _subhadeep107@proton.me_ instead.**

 * Can I access something that's not mine, or something I shouldn't have access to?
 * Can I interfere with other Apps or Devices connected to the PC via Ensembles in ways that I am not supposed to?
 Can any other App or Device interfere with Ensembles in ways it's not supposed to?
 * Can I disable something for other people?
 If the answer to any of those three questions is "yes", then you're probably dealing with a security issue.
-Note that even if you answer "no" to all questions, you may still be dealing with a security issue, so if you're unsure, just email us at _subhajasu@gmail.com_.
+Note that even if you answer "no" to all questions, you may still be dealing with a security issue, so if you're unsure, just email us at _subhadeep107@proton.me_.

 ### Bugs/Issues